Lall-091/sql-docs/docs/dea/database-experimentation-assistant-get-started.md

 Considerations:

-- Before you starting, be sure to back up the databases from which you'll be capturing the trace.
+- Before you start, be sure to back up the databases from which you'll be capturing the trace.
 - The DEA user must be able to connect to the database by using Windows authentication.
 - A SQL Server service account must be able to access the source trace file path.
 - For DEA to determine whether the performance of a query is improved or degraded, that query must execute at least 15 times during the capture period.